nogieman/Arduino-Projects/IRremote/Readme.md

 - Jumper wires

 ## Dependencies
 - IRremote : Arduino library for receiving, decoding, and sending infrared signals using an IR LED and receiver.
-To be manually downloaded depending of the reciever used.
+To be manually downloaded depending on the receiver used.

 ## Setup
 1. Connect the IR Receiver module to pin 2 of the Arduino.